Why should you not be concerned about a Bitcoin ban?

 While a Bitcoin ban might be reckless and inefficient, policymakers might definitely raise entry barriers and tension.
 Regulators can impose know-your-customer and anti-money laundering provisions, or they can increase taxes, all of which would hinder adoption.
 However, it is impossible to imagine that policymakers will impose policies on Bitcoin that are much harsher than those on other financial assets.
 But even if we assume that they can do it, will they begin to abandon this ingenious and powerful technology, realizing that other countries can just start to implement it and succeed.
 It’s like refusing to have a website on the Internet for your business, ok, you don’t think it is necessary or important, but all your competitors will then take advantage of it.

 Will all countries be able to unite against Bitcoin?

 You can assume that countries can unite and ban bitcoin all at once.
-But in fact UK is so busy with its relations with the EU, the United States is arguing with China, Africa, Australia and others generally live in their own world and little is heard about them.
+But in fact, the UK is so busy with its relations with the EU, the United States is arguing with China, Africa, Australia, and others who generally live in their own world and little is heard about them.
 Do you really think bitcoin can bring them all together?
 They could unite, but each is busy only with his own backyard.
-And can they really trust to each other, if one denies to use it, other country will not continue do it on the sly.
+And can they really trust each other, if one denies to use it, other countries will not continue to do it on the sly?